-1. Respect the local character of the landscape, and the current division of the village into distinct settlement groups separated by green space and open land

-2. Not cause any significant loss or diminution of the distinctive views offering open field aspects or views over open spaces listed below and shown on Map 2:
+- 1. Respect the local character of the landscape, and the current division of the village into distinct settlement groups separated by green space and open land - 2.
+Not cause any significant loss or diminution of distinctive views from a public right of way that currently provides open field aspects or views over open spaces.